SIOJaffeLab/ArduinoSMBus/README.md

   // ... and so on for the other methods
 }
 ```
+## Roadmap
+This project's goal is to provide a generally complete implementation of the Smart Battery Data Specification for use with arduino.
+Currently, the majority of the available smart battery read commands are supported.

 ## Prior Art
 This library is based on the work done by Ri5ux in the [Smart-Battery-SMBUS-Analyzer](https://github.com/Ri5ux/Smart-Battery-SMBUS-Analyzer) project.
 The ArduinoSMBus library simplifies the code and makes it easier to use in your own Arduino projects.